-There is a requirement for around 253,000 sqm of offices and 25 hectares for industry or warehousing.
+- A4.1 There is a requirement for around 253,000 sqm of offices and 25 hectares for industry or warehousing.
 The evidence to support this figure is the Employment Land Forecasting Study, 2015, together with the Employment Land and the Economy Background Paper, 2015.
 The office target is Gross External Area (GEA), but the figures in the tables below are expressed as Gross Internal Area (GIA).
 The target of 253,000 sqm GEA equates to a target of around 246,700 sqm GIA.

-In many cases the level of office delivery on sites is uncertain, and will be dependent on the mix of uses and viability considerations.
+Since 2011 18,841sqm have been developed for offices leaving a remainder of 227,859sqm to allocate.
+Since 2011 2.36 hectares have been developed for industry & warehousing leaving a remainder of 22.64 hectares to allocate. - A4.2 In many cases the level of office delivery on sites is uncertain, and will be dependent on the mix of uses and viability considerations.
 For this reason many of the floorspace figures are expressed as a range, with an expectation that at least the mid-point of the range totals will be delivered over the plan period.
-The LAPP sites have a mid-point of 208,650 sqm, plus 6,000 sqm on other LAPP sites, plus about 35,000 sqm on non-LAPP sites, totaling 249,650 sqm, with a range of 177,600-321,700 sqm.

-The mid-point of office floorspace anticipated on the LAPP site allocations provides a good fit with the office requirement of 246,700 sqm (GIA), but delivery will be subject to ongoing monitoring to ensure sufficient supply is available to meet the requirement over the plan period.

-Boots (PA54) and Blenheim Lane (PA2) sites are expected to provide both office and industrial development, industrial development is also an option at Nottingham Business Park North (PA16).
-Other sites may also provide a small amount of office or industrial space, such as Radford Road - Former Basford Gasworks (PA23) or Wilkinson Street - Former PZ Cussons (PA27), but where there is expected to be no net gain in office development, these sites have been omitted from the table, though they will be monitored.
+The LAPP sites in table A4.1 have a mid-point of 208,650 213,650 sqm, plus about 6,0004,500 sqm on other LAPP sites, plus about 35,00018,000 sqm on non-LAPP sites, totaling 249,650 236,150 sqm, with a range of 177,600-321,700182,100-290,200 sqm. - A4.3 The mid-point of office floorspace anticipated on the LAPP site allocations provides a good fit with the office requirement of 246,700 sqm (GIA), but delivery will be subject to ongoing monitoring to ensure sufficient supply is available to meet the requirement over the plan period. - A4.4 Boots (PA54) and Blenheim Lane (PA2) sites are expected to provide both office and industrial development, industrial development is also an option at Nottingham Business Park North (PA16).
+Thane Road Horizon Factory (PA86) is expected to provide both office and industrial development, but is still operational so no net change has been assumed.
+Other sites may also provide a small amount of office or industrial space, such as Radford Road Former Basford Gasworks (PA23) or Wilkinson Street Former PZ Cussons (PA27), but where there is expected to be no net gain in office development, these sites have been omitted from the table, though they will be monitored.

-The following sites will be for Office or Research & Development use:
+Table A4.1 The following sites will be for Office or Research & Development useSites: